 Frank Jr. recognized this early on and decided to grow a few bedding plants to compensate for the declining fruit and vegetable business.
 This endeavor was an immediate success.
 He built 3 more greenhouses with growing space of about 3800 sq ft.
 But in 1989 Frank Jr. became overwhelmed with a full time job and managing the farm.

 It was time for additional help.
 His son David came back to the farm to manage the greenhouse business.
 Together they began to make plans for an extensive expansion project to include a state of the art greenhouse.
 Today the farm has two state of the art greenhouses with computer enhanced environmental controls and computer assisted watering.
 The total growing area of all greenhouses currently is 75000 sq ft. with an additional 35000 sq ft of outside growing area.

 Next in line to take over the family business is Mark Becker, Dave’s youngest son.
 After attending and graduating from SUNY Cobleskill, he returned to manage the retail area of the business.
-After working for two years, he then decided to join the Army Reserves.
-He graduated bootcamp February of 2012 from Fort Benning, and graduated his Advanced Individual Training (AIT) in April 2012 from Fort Leonard Wood.
-He is now currently back to work at the farm, while attending his once a month weekend training sessions for the Army Reserves.
-In the photo at the right, you’ll see Mark as he trains to check his battle buddy for wounds during a simulated combat.
+After working for two years, Mark then decided to join the Army Reserves.
+While still serving, he is now the general manager and with David, continues to research options for improving both the customers shopping experience as well as new and exciting varieties of plants.